rnewson/couchdb-lucene/README.md

-<h1>NOTES</h1>

-This documentation is slightly ahead of the code; the "language" and "analyzer" options are not yet available.

 <h1>News</h1>

 The indexing API in 0.3 has changed since 0.2 to allow multiple design documents and "views" into Lucene.
-It will moves the Lucene-specific stuff into an options object.
+It also moves the Lucene-specific stuff into an options object.

 <h1>Issue Tracking</h1>